2026 AAAE Board Nominations

 Rachel Parker (Institutional Member)

-She believes deeply in arts administration education as a catalyst for ethical practice, community engagement, and the sustainability of arts and culture.
+Rachel believes deeply in the role of arts administration education in cultivating ethical leadership, strengthening communities, and sustaining arts and culture.

 Position Statement: If elected to the AAAE Board of Directors, I would bring a collaborative, values-centered approach to governance, grounded in both scholarship and practice.
 I view the Board’s role as one of stewardship—supporting AAAE’s mission while ensuring the organization remains responsive to the evolving needs of arts administration educators, students, and the field.